 “Benjamin Breen has crafted a brilliant and original history of the chemical dreamscape of American democracy.
 With a driving narrative and unforgettable cast of characters, Tripping on Utopia resurrects the promise, dangers, and sheer weirdness of one of the twentieth century’s unsung frontiers of discovery: the quest to change the world by altering humans’ perception of it.”

-Selected by Publisher’s Weekly as a Top 10 pick among upcoming history books.
+• Publisher’s Weekly Top 10 pick for history

 Tripping on Utopia is a new history of psychedelic science in the twentieth century that rewrites much of what we thought we knew about the field’s origins.